x-publisher/Firebase-Project/README.md

 #
 //Install Instantly to your blogger theme

-1.Download Todo(e).xml format
+1. Download Todo(e).xml format
-2.Sign in to your Blogger Dashboard
+2. Sign in to your Blogger Dashboard
-3.Choose Theme menu, Click In the right Corner Of BACKUP 4.Import File Todo(e).xml or you can import TODOWEBAPPS.XML forat from folder FULL CODE of asset folder that you extracted
+3. Choose Theme menu, Click In the right Corner Of BACKUP
+4. Import File Todo(e).xml or you can import TODOWEBAPPS.XML forat from folder FULL CODE of asset folder that you extracted

 //Step by step how to costumize your own single web pages :